Wednesday, February 1, 2017

 Friday, January 22, 2016

 There was a time when you said I was your one and only.
 A time when your words blew threw me like a rolling wind.
 We lived together back then, we had a small shack of an apartment that overlooked a church yard.
 Most nights we'd sleep on the kitchen floor - you always insisted that it was the most spiritual place in the house.
-I guess it was because of the way the sun shone in bright and clean in the mornings and the pale moonlight lit up the lamented flooring on most nights.
-After a few months, the time finally came when I knew it was over.
-You couldn't have made it anymore crystal clear as you went out to get a carton of milk and never came back.
+I guess it was because of the way the sun shone in bright and clean in the mornings and how that pale yellow moonlight lit up the lamented flooring at night.
+I figured someday it would all end - and you couldn't have made it anymore crystal clear - as you went out that cold November morning to get a carton of milk and never came back.
+I knew then that it was truly over.
 A few hours later I followed after you - thinking to myself that you'd always been a little bit too good for this world.

 Posted by LIFE ON DAYS at 11:56 AM

 I can see us looking at each other in the back seat of the Buick on the way to Grove City.
 You had just ridden on Space Mountain and it had really blown your mind.
 You droned on and on about the twists and the turns, the breathtaking sound effects and laser show.
 I pretended to be interested, but I was really smoldering on the inside with jealously.
 I didn't find it fair that you, a child born into the 'right kind of family' was able to spend your summers at the great national theme parks and enjoy all of their amusements - while I had to shovel shit 24/7 at Jenson's County Farm until school kicked back into session.
 It just didn't seem right.

 Posted by LIFE ON DAYS at 9:47 AM